pu2clr/SI470X/README.md

 | SCLK (pin  7)             |     A5        |

+### Voltage operation

+* __The SI470X device is a 3.3V part.
+If you are not using a 3.3V version of Arduino, you have to use a kind of 5V to 3.3V bidirectional converter.
+It is important to say that just power the Si470X device with 3.3V from Arduino board is not enough.
+You have to be aware that the Arduino that operates with 5V, the digital pins and the I2C bus will send 5V signals to the Si470X device.
+That configuration can make the system unstable or damage the Si47XX device.
+If you are using a breakout board based on SI470X, check its operating voltage before connecting it to you 5V Arduino Board.__

 # References

 * [AN230 - Si4700/01/02/03 PROGRAMMING GUIDE](https://www.silabs.com/documents/public/application-notes/AN230.pdf)
 * [Si4702/03-C19 - BROADCAST FM RADIO TUNERFOR PORTABLE APPLICATIONS](https://www.silabs.com/documents/public/data-sheets/Si4702-03-C19.pdf)